Amazing waterfalls and waterholes

 Reserve an entire afternoon for Gibraltar Falls, located less than an hour from Canberra within Namadgi National Park.
 The falls have a nearby picnic area complete with barbecues.
 Take the easy 20-minute walk from the Gibraltar Falls carpark to watch the white water spill over the stacked rocks.
 The rocks down to the falls can be slippery, so be sure to stay behind the barriers as you take in the view.

-From the fascinating Fraser Island to the dense rainforests of the Daintree, Queensland is a haven for secret and secluded spots.
-One of the state’s most iconic waterholes are the Champagne Pools of Fraser Island, located 15 kilometres (9 miles) off of the Queensland coast.
+From the fascinating K’gari (Fraser Island) to the dense rainforests of the Daintree, Queensland is a haven for secret and secluded spots.
+One of the state’s most iconic waterholes are the Champagne Pools of K’gari, located 15 kilometres (9 miles) off of the Queensland coast.
 Shallow, sandy pools have been created by the ocean’s natural rock formations, allowing the crashing waves to create Champagne-like fizz during high tide.

 In Tropical North Queensland, it doesn’t take long to find a picturesque waterfall.
 Josephine Falls is popular with Instagrammers, and for good reason.
 This granite boulder formation near Cairns is home to waters that are an unusual shade of turquoise.
 It's a tiered cascade waterfall, meaning swimmers can gently slip and slide their way over smooth rock faces from pool to pool.
 There are restricted swimming areas so be sure to abide by the safety signs.